 During World War 2, along with military weapons, ceremonial weapons were produced.
 Ceremonial weapons were intended for the participants of the famous Moscow Victory Parade 1945.

-To this day the Zlatoust factory continues the best traditions of famous masters and has in its extensive range of products many types of engravings, decorative panels and tableware, exclusive souvenir weapons and interior items.
+To this day, Zlatoust factory continues the best traditions of famous masters and has in its extensive range of products many types of engravings, decorative panels and tableware, exclusive souvenir weapons and luxury interior items.

 Uniqueness of production